openkeybsph/openkeybsph/README.md

-- 👋 Hi, This is @openkeybsph
+- 👋 Hi, this is @openkeybsph
 - 👀 We make opensource keyboards

 <!---